ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A slight chance of showers and thunderstorms before 7pm, then showers and thunderstorms between 7pm and 1am, then a chance
          of showers and thunderstorms.
 Mostly cloudy, with a low around 57.
-South wind around 21 mph, with gusts as high as 33 mph.<br></div>
+South wind around 21 mph, with gusts as high as 33 mph.
+         Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">